-Our story takes place in 2019 on the distant, tropical moon of Eisa, in an alternate timeline in the space race between the USSR and the United States.
+Our story takes place in 2020 on the distant, tropical moon of Eisa, in an alternate timeline of the space race between the USSR and the United States.
 Here are some key events:

 1972 -- a permanent moon base is established by the United States.

 1981 -- discovery of Faster-than-Light (FTL) travel opens up the far reaches of our solar system and beyond.

 1982 -- the Soviet Union colonizes Mars, using the red planet for mining operations and secret military research.

 1984 -- Colonization beyond our solar systems, including the moon Eisa, commences in earnest.